acend/terraform-training/content/en/docs/06_azure/7-add-aci.md

 There are situations, where you have a containerized app which should not run in the context of your AKS cluster.
 E.g. a monitoring dashbord or health checker, etc.
 Or you just simply want to run one container without all of the AKS overhead.
-Azrue offers a container runtime for such cases.
+Azure offers a container runtime for such cases.
 The ACI - Azure Container Instances.
 This engine allows you to run a simple container in a spearated environment.